Seddryck/NBi/_documentation/resultset-predicate.md

 ---
 A predicate is a condition that will be tested for each row of the result-set.
 If this condition is positively evaluated then the row will validate the predicate else not.
 Constraints such as *all-rows* or *no-rows* will check that respectively all and no rows are validating the predicate.

-# content of cells for each row
+# Content of cells for each row

 For this kind of test, you'll assert the value of one cell (or a combination of cells) of each row with a predicate (see bellow).
 This cell is named the *operand* and must be specified to the predicate by the means of the *operand* attribute.
 Before version 1.17, this attribute was named *name*, this notation is now deprecated.